 No Star Trek party would be complete without character costumes.
 Klingons, and Vulcans, and Borg - oh my!

-The host/hostess MUST dress up!
-A woman can easily throw together an Uhura costume with a short dress, high boots, and a poufy hairdo.
-Captain Kirk (or any of the subsequent captains, for that matter) can be replicated by donning slim-fitting black slacks, black shoes, and a solid color shirt.
+Theme party etiquette dictates that the host/hostess dress up accordingly.
+Get yourself a sexy Uhura look with a short dress, high boots, and a poufy hairdo.
+Captain Kirk (or any of the subsequent captains, for that matter) can be emulated by donning slim-fitting black slacks, black shoes, and a solid color shirt.
 Top them off with communicator pins and you're good to go.
 You can fashion a faux communicator out of paper, cardboard, foil, or whatever you can think of - or pick up a 'real' one from Amazon.

 You can even purchase a full-on replica uniform if you're really deep into this thing.

 Don't forget to make a playlist that includes all your best space-themed jams.
 "Star Man," "Ground Control To Major Tom," and "Rocket Man" are obvious additions.
 "Drops of Jupiter" and "Counting Stars" are some solid choices, too.
 It's entirely up to you whether Madonna's "Lucky Star" makes the cut.